 I prepared an exclusive Code Review e-Book for my e-mail subscribers to help you remember the code review best practices.
 I also added other great insights and summaries about code reviews.
 Get the 20-page insights to code reviews now.
 Not a subscriber yet?
 Just sign-up.

 If you and your team want to boost your code review practices, book a code review workshop with me.
+I have already worked with many product teams around the world.

 Credit where credit is due